Hawla626/Final-assignment/README.md

-This is my final assignment.
+This is my final coursera project for data science assignment.
-its a jupiter notebook file that tested my knowledge on writing python in jupiter notebook
+It contains the downloaded jupyter notebooks I worked on through my final project.